 The network solutions service line consists primarily of medical bill review and third-party services.
 Medical bill review services provide an analysis of medical charges for customers' claims to identify opportunities for savings.
-Medical bill review services revenues are recognized at a point in time when control of the service is transferred to the customer.
-Revenue is recognized based upon the transfer of the results of the medical bill review service to the customer as this is the most accurate depiction of the transfer of the service to the customer.
-Medical bill review revenues are variable, generally based on performance metrics set forth in the underlying contracts.
-Each period, the Company bases its estimates on a contract-by-contract basis.
-The Company makes its best estimate of amounts the Company has earned and expects to be collected using historical averages and other factors to project such revenues.
-Variable consideration is recognized in the amount that the Company concludes is probable that a significant revenue reversal will not occur in future periods.
+Revenue from medical bill review services is recognized at a point in time when control of the service is transferred to the customer, based upon the transfer of the results of the medical bill review service to the customer as this is the most accurate depiction of the transfer of the service to the customer.
+Medical bill review revenue is variable, generally based on performance metrics set forth in the underlying contracts.
+Each period, the Company bases its revenue estimates on a contract-by-contract basis.
+The Company makes its best estimate using amounts the Company has earned and expects to be collected using historical averages and other factors to project such revenues.
+Variable consideration is recognized when the Company concludes it is probable that a significant revenue reversal will not occur in future periods.

 Third-party services revenue includes pharmacy, directed care services and other services, and includes amounts received from customers compensating the Company for certain third-party costs associated with providing its integrated network solutions services.
-The Company is considered the principal in these transactions as it directs the third party, controls the specified service and its pricing, performs program utilization review, directs payment to the provider, accepts the financial risk of loss associated with services rendered and combines the services provided into an integrated solution, as specified within the Company's customer contracts.
+The Company is considered the principal in these transactions as it directs the third party, controls the specified service and the pricing, performs program utilization review, directs payment to the provider, accepts the financial risk of loss associated with services rendered and combines the services provided into an integrated solution, as specified within the Company's customer contracts.
 The Company has the ability to influence contractual fees with customers and possesses the financial risk of loss in certain contractual obligations.
-These factors indicate the Company is the principal and, as such, it is required to recognize revenue gross and service partner vendor fees in the operating expense in the Company's consolidated statements of income.
+These factors indicate that the Company is the principal and therefore required to recognize gross revenue and operating expense from service-partner fees within the Company's consolidated statements of income.

-The following table presents revenues disaggregated by service line for the fiscal years ended March 31, 2022 and 2021:
+The following table presents revenues disaggregated by service line for the fiscal years ended March 31, 2025, 2024 and 2023:

-2022 2021 2020 Patient management services \$ 424,050,000 \$ 368,853,000 \$ 386,814,000 Network solutions services 222,180,000 183,791,000 205,411,000 Total services \$ 646,230,000 \$ 552,644,000 \$ 592,225,000
+2025 2024 2023 Patient management services \$ 581,192,000 \$ 529,995,000 \$ 478,751,000 Network solutions services 314,397,000 265,316,000 239,811,000 Total services \$ 895,589,000 \$ 795,311,000 \$ 718,562,000